 CLARA

-CLARA is one of the world’s most advanced medium-energy electron beam facilities, driving innovation in medicine, physics, and material science.
-Its state-of-the-art technology accelerates electrons to 250 MeV and uses precision magnets and diagnostics to control the beam over 60 metres.
-With a unique 120 terawatt ultra-short-pulse laser, CLARA enables ground breaking experiments unmatched anywhere else in Europe.
+CLARA is one of the world’s most advanced medium-energy electron beam facilities, driving R&D and innovation into a wide range of applications such as novel acceleration, cancer-therapy, and advanced diagnostics.
+Its state-of-the-art technology generates, accelerates and manipulates high brightness electrons to 250 MeV.
+CLARA uses precision magnets and diagnostics to control the beam over 80 metres.
+With a unique 120 terawatt ultra-short-pulse laser, CLARA enables groundbreaking experiments unmatched anywhere else in Europe.

 Introduction